SOFTINUX/Base/Readme.md

 # Getting started

 ## Installation
+#### 1. Restore dependencies
-1. Before building the app, go to *Barebone* subfolder and run `npm i --save-dev` command so that dependencies packages are installed.
+Before building the app, go to *Barebone* subfolder and run `npm i --save-dev` command so that dependencies packages are installed.
+#### 2. Restore nuget packages
-2. Restore the nuGet packages and build the app. (with .NET Core 2, this is implicit command).
+Restore the nuGet packages is now an implicit command executed at application build.
+#### 3. Generate databse migration.
+Go to *Webapplication* folder and run `dotnet ef migrations add InitialCreate`.
+(Do not take into account the error concerning the permissions table not found.)
+#### 4.Update database with migration
+Go to *Webapplication* folder and run `dotnet ef database update`.
+This will create the database.
+(See application.json for database.
+By default is a Sqlite file)
+#### 5. Build the appplication
-3. Go to *WebApplication* subfolder and run `bp.bat copyexts` under Windows or `bp.bat copyexts` under Linux/Macos. (use -h for help)
+Go to *WebApplication* folder and run `bp.bat` under Windows or `bp.sh` under Linux/Macos. (use -h for help)
-4. Run the app.
+#### 6. Run the app.
+Into *WebApplication* folder and type `dotnet run`.

+You can also execute from root solution folder with this command `dotnet run --project WebApplication\WebApplication.csproj`

+After that, the application is available on http://localhost:64900/

 ## Implement your own extension
 ### Add a new project